KenanJones/everyday-things/README.md

 ## Versions
 The following are the versioning changelogs.

+## Version 0.1.3
+We demonstrated that we can polymorph into bottles and that the latest `toString` method would resolve and that each child class can use `getCapacity`.
+Then we introduced the `HandSanitizerBottle`.
+This led us to the conclusion that we needed to refactor some to prevent us from drinking hand sanitizer on accident.
+This version reminds us what we did.

 ## Version 0.1.2
 In this version, we introduced the basic usage of *polymorphsim*.
 We create a basic main driver to put a bunch of bottles into a collection.